The Family Farmer:

 Wilcox was born on his parents' farm a half-mile up the road from where he now lives, "a little piece of ground" on which they raised chickens and hogs and three children.
 "They learned it together," recalls Wilcox, "and I learned it from my dad.
 That's how most farmers learn the business."
 Wilcox's father is dead and his mother is living in a nursing home.
 Of the 900 acres Wilcox farms, 230 were left by his father to his mother.

 The pickup bounces west.
 (The winter chewed up country roads and spit them out in the spring in softball-sized chunks.)
-Though it is traditional in the corn belt for sons to learn about farming from their fathers, it has become necessary in recent years to go elsewhere to learn about agriculture.
+Though it is traditional in the corn belt for sons to learn from their fathers about farming, it has become necessary in recent years to go elsewhere to learn about agriculture.
 Wilcox began his formal education in a one-room country school and finished it at the University of Illinois' College of Agriculture—an odyssey of a hundred miles and four generations of agricultural technology.
 Paul Findley, the man who has represented Wilcox in Congress for the last 17 years, likes to tell audiences that America outproduces the rest of the world because "we have educated farmers."
 John Wilcox is an educated farmer.

 Even an educated farmer has to wait on the weather.
 As April drags into May, Wilcox and his neighbors are anxious to get planting under way.
-The agronomists calculate that a delay of two weeks past the optimum date for planting corn can mean a drop in yields of 6 percent in central Illinois fields and as much as 25 percent in the less forgiving soils farther south.
+The agronomists calculate that a delay of two weeks past the optimum date for planting corn can mean a drop in yields of six percent in central Illinois fields and as much as 25 percent in the less forgiving soils farther south.
 Wilcox reads the soil temperatures every day.
 "When it reads out to about 50 degrees day and night, I'll go out," he says, assuming the fields are dry enough.
 Until they are he tends his cattle and waits.

 "It all sounds luxurious, I know," Wilcox explains.
 He's a little defensive about the optional equipment.
 Farm strikers paraded in front of the statehouse in Springfield last winter and harvested a crop of letters-to-the-editor from miffed city dwellers wondering how farmers could afford such gadgets if things on the farms were really as bad as they pretended.
 "When you spend fifteen, twenty hours a day on a tractor, those things are important.
 It's nothing different from what a lot of traveling businessmen put on their cars."
 The year-old machine cost Wilcox $35,000.
 Five years ago he could have bought it for half that amount.

-Wilcox also keeps another, smaller, Harvester tractor ("Once they get on to one breed, farmers stay with it"), a $50,000 combine ($38,000 with trade) that sucks up corn and bean plants at one end and spews out shelled grain at the other, moldboard plows, chisel plows, an eight-row planter that makes it possible for Wilcox, working alone, to plant seed and apply pesticides on as many as 100 acres in a day.
+Wilcox also keeps another, smaller, Harvester tractor ("Once they get on to one breed, farmers stay with it"), a $50,000 combine ($38,000 with trade) that sucks up corn and bean plants at one end and spews out shelled grain at the other, moldboard plows, chisel plows, and an eight-row planter that makes it possible for Wilcox, working alone, to plant seed and apply pesticides on as many as 100 acres in a day.
 It is farming in its most mechanized, capitalized, organized, scientific form, as remote from the simple husbandry of the early 19th century as Wilcox's planter is from a pointed stick.
 With such machines, farms come to resemble open-air factories.
 It is no accident that farmers no longer talk of growing food but of producing it.

 With each trip over his fields Wilcox ups the ante in the game he plays with the weather and the world markets.
 Diesel fuel and repairs on his equipment in 1978 will probably average $19 per acre; depreciation another $23; chemicals anywhere from $24 to $46, depending on the crop.
 Seed corn costs as much as $50 for an 80,000-kernel bag, enough for three or four acres.
 Then there's rent on the land, storage costs after the crops are in, taxes, money for the help.
 Last year Wilcox harvested 150 bushels of corn per acre, better than the 105 bushels averaged by Illinois farmers (who grew more than a fifth of the corn grown in the U.S., more than any other state) and much better than the national average.
 It cost him roughly $1.77 to grow every one of those bushels.
 This year it will cost more.
 It always does.
 "You've got to be good at it," Wilcox observes, half-smiling, '"cause if you're not, you'll starve."